Here’s a quick, easy, and detailed guide on how to repot a cactus safely.

 If any leaves fell off during the repotting process, you can use those trimmings to propagate new plants.
 Set them on a damp paper towel for a week to let them dry, then set the leaves on soil and watch them grow!

-Broken leaves aren’t dead!
+Broken leaves when you repot a cactus aren’t dead!
 They can be propagated into new plants.

 Move your cactus or succulent to a sunny place, but avoid direct sunlight.
 There are many species of succulent, and some need more sunlight than others.
 Watch your plant to see how it reacts toward the sun.